srbartlett/elbow/README.md

 configuration in in your `deploy.rb`.
 The first argument is the host name followed by a list of roles.

-    elastic_load_balancer [host_name], :app, :web
+    elastic_load_balancer example.com, :app, :web

-The host_name is expected to be a CNAME for the ELB public DNS, as such a DNS looked is performed against the host name.
+The host name is expected to be a CNAME for the ELB public DNS, as such a DNS looked is performed against the host name.

 ## Contributing